My Plantiful Cooking

 Notes

-Reheating - Allow frozen curry to defrost overnight in the fridge.
-You can then heat it in the microwave or on the stove.
-Add a splash of water if the mixture is too thick.
+Storing - Curry can be refrigerated for up to 4 days or frozen for 3 months.
+Allow the curry to defrost overnight in the fridge before reheating it in the microwave or stove.
+Add a splash of water if the curry is too thick.

 Nutrition